The Changing Security Dynamics of the Persian Gulf

 This volume provides a timely and comparative study of how security in the Persian Gulf has evolved and adapted to the growing uncertainty of the post-2011 regional landscape.

-Kristian Coates Ulrichsen is the Fellow for the Middle East at Rice University’s Baker Institute for Public Policy.
-He holds a PhD from the University of Cambridge and is the author of five books, including Insecure Gulf; The First World War in the Middle East and Qatar and the Arab Spring, all published by Hurst.
+Kristian Coates Ulrichsen is Fellow for the Middle East at Rice University’s Baker Institute for Public Policy, and an associate fellow of Chatham House’s Middle East and North Africa programme.
+His books with Hurst include The First World War in the Middle East and The Changing Security Dynamics of the Persian Gulf.

 Kristian Coates Ulrichsen